Serial and Parallel Processing#

 chan_per_worker=40)

 This would allocate the computation for each trial and 40 channel chunk to an independent computing process.
 Note that the number of parallel processes is generally limited, depending on the computing resources available.
 Hence setting chan_per_worker=1 can be actually quite inefficient when the data has say 200 channels but only 4 parallel processes are available at any given time.
 In general, if there are only few trials, it is safe and even recommended to set chan_per_worker to a fairly low number.
-On the other hand, depending on the compute cluster setup, being to greedy here might also spawn a lot of jobs and hence might induce long waiting times.
+On the other hand, depending on the HPC setup at hand, being to greedy here might also spawn a lot of jobs and hence might induce long waiting times.

 spyClient = spy.esi_cluster_setup(partition="16GBXL", n_jobs=10)

 starts 10 concurrent SLURM workers in the 16GBXL queue if run on the ESI HPC cluster.
-All subsequent invocations of Syncopy analysis routines will automatically pick up spyClient and distribute any occurring computational payload across the workers collected in spyClient.
+As usual all subsequent invocations of Syncopy analysis routines will automatically pick up the spyClient and distribute any occurring computational payload across the workers collected in spyClient.